HTTPArchive/almanac.httparchive.org/src/content/en/2019/seo.md

 Let's put the importance of SEO into perspective.
 Earlier this year, the SEO industry looked on in horror (and fascination) as [ASOS reported an 87% decrease in profits](https://www.bbc.co.uk/news/business-47877688) after a "difficult year".
 The brand attributed their issues to a drop in search engine rankings which occurred after they launched over 200 microsites and significant changes to their website's navigation, among other technical changes.
 Yikes.

-The SEO chapter of the Web Almanac was created to analyze onsite elements of the web that impact the crawling and indexing of content for search engines, and ultimately, website performance.
+The purpose of the SEO chapter of the Web Almanac is to analyze on-site elements of the web that impact the crawling and indexing of content for search engines, and ultimately, website performance.
 In this chapter, we'll take a look at how well-equipped the top websites are to provide a great experience for users and search engines, and which ones still have work to do.

-Our analysis includes data from [Lighthouse](https://developers.google.com/web/tools/lighthouse), the [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report), and HTML element analysis.
-We focused on SEO fundamentals like `<title>` elements, the different types of on-page links, content and loading speed, but also the more technical aspects of SEO, including indexability, structured data, internationalization and AMP across over 5 million websites.
+Our analysis includes data from [Lighthouse](./methodology#lighthouse), the [Chrome UX Report](./methodology#chrome-ux-report), and HTML element analysis.
+We focused on SEO fundamentals like `<title>` elements, the different types of on-page links, content, and loading speed, but also the more technical aspects of SEO, including indexability, structured data, internationalization, and AMP across over 5 million websites.

 Our custom metrics provide insights that, up until now, have not been exposed before.
 We are now able to make claims about the adoption and implementation of elements such as the `hreflang` tag, rich results eligibility, heading tag usage, and even anchor-based navigation for single page apps.

 <aside>Note: Our data is limited to analyzing home pages only and has not been gathered from site-wide crawls.
-This will impact many metrics we'll discuss, so we've added any relevant limitations in this case whenever we mention a specific metric.</aside>
+This will impact many metrics we'll discuss, so we've added any relevant limitations in this case whenever we mention a specific metric.
+Learn more about these limitations in our <a href="./methodology">Methodology</a>.</aside>

 Read on to find out more about the current state of the web and its search engine friendliness.

 ## Fundamentals

-Search engines have a 3-step process: crawling, indexing, and ranking.
+Search engines have a three-step process: crawling, indexing, and ranking.
 To be search engine-friendly, a page needs to be discoverable, understandable, and contain quality content that would provide value to a user who is browsing the search engine results pages (SERPs).

 We wanted to analyze how much of the web is meeting the basic standards of SEO best practices, so we assessed on-page elements such as body content, `meta` tags, and internal linking.
 Let's take a look at the results.